DETAILED ACTION

 Gonzalez in view of Bansal further teaches connecting a single utility between the universal serial bus interface and a personal computer browser…, e.g., the program monitors the browser installed on the host, and configures the browsers to carry out all data communications with the Internet/WWW through a specific port that it monitors (Gonzalez-Para.
 19).

-Cavanagh teaches connecting a single utility between the universal serial bus interface and a personal computer browser; incorporating the instructions of the personal computer utility in a server hosting an internet resource requesting a password, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
+Cavanagh teaches connecting a single utility between the universal serial bus interface and a personal computer browser; incorporating the instructions of the personal computer utility in a server hosting the internet resource requesting a password, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
 28);

 the password manager server 102 may be any computing device comprising a processor that executes various software modules associated with the cloud based active password manager system 100 (Fig. 1, el.
 102; Para.
 35);